wp-plugins/the-social-links/readme.txt

 We've also added support for a **shortcode** (`[the-social-links]`) for use in WordPress posts and pages and a **custom template tag** (`<?php the_social_links();?>`) for use in template files.

-It's important to note that we will only support above social networks in the free version.
+It's important to note that we will only support the above social networks in the free version.
 Want extra social networks?
 You can purchase [The Social Links Pack](https://digitalleap.co.za/wordpress/plugins/social-links/the-social-links-pack/) for only $5 (unlimited commercial use) which gives you access to:

 * Behance
 * Bitcoin